 • Follow the local school calendar during the semester in place of the university’s calendar.

-• Become a member of the faculty throughout the student teaching internship.
+• Become a member of the school faculty throughout the student teaching internship.
 Participate in official school functions such as faculty meetings, in-service training programs, teacher workdays, parent meetings, etc.